tito-arch/BABC-2/content/posts/starlink-internet-future-of-high-speed-connection-in-remote-areas.md

 Round-trip time (RTT) is the total time it takes for a packet of data to travel from its source to its destination and back, while Latency is the time it takes for the data to travel from its source to its destination.

+## How does it work?

+Starlink satellites are launched into outer space by SpaceX rockets, and there has been a need to send more of them leading to the development of the starship that can carry a payload of 400 compared to the 60 Starlink satellites Falcon 9 can deploy (currently).
+A possible 40,000 will be deployed to cover the earth.
+It will require about 100 Starship launches to satisfy the earth.

+{{< youtube VIQr1UyhwWk >}}